 So you might want to try drawing your son out.
 You could ask, “What made you curious about this?”

 If you listen carefully and respond wisely, he might share more of his thought processes.
 This can lead to a helpful discussion of the subject.
 It will also strengthen your bond — and a good parent-child relationship is one of the best lines of defense against homosexuality.

-Joe Dallas, an expert in this field, says that there are three different ways the word “homosexuality” is used:
+Joe Dallas, an expert in field of same-sex attraction, says that there are three different ways the word “homosexuality” is used:

 - The word can refer to a homosexual condition or orientation — when an individual is sexually aroused primarily by members of the same sex.
 This condition is involuntary, and it usually appears early in life.

 - “Homosexuality” can be used to mean specifically homosexual behavior — in other words, sexual contact with a person of the same sex.